pyannote/pyannote-audio/tutorials/own_data/pretrained/README.md

 > AUTHORS
 > Hervé Bredin - http://herve.niderb.fr

-# Appling pre-trained models on your own data
+# Applying pre-trained models on your own data

 Models pre-trained on AMI are available in their corresponding tutorials sub-directory:
 ```python